vincentlaguna/Embedded-C-Testing/README.md

 Command shortlist:

 - ceedling test:all
 - when compiling using gstreamer libraries: pkg-config --cflags --libs gstreamer-1.0
-- Need to resize volume...

 Updates:

 - Initial commit for Client-Server app on Rpi4                          08052021
 - Creating Test branch from Master (trl_testing)                        07262021
 - Updated source files in trl_testing for feature addition              07252021